-The Military Parole-in-Place (MIL-PIP) program offers an immigration benefit to military service members and veterans and their families.
-It allows the spouses, parents, and children of military service members and veterans to temporarily stay in the United States while they work toward becoming American citizens.
-The MIL-PIP process can be challenging, and it helps to have a legal expert at your side to avoid pitfalls along the way.
+The Military Parole-in-Place (MIL-PIP) program allows the spouses, parents, and children of military service members and veterans to temporarily stay in the United States while their family members work toward becoming American citizens.
+The MIL-PIP process can be challenging.
+As such, it helps to have a Duluth immigration lawyer at your side to help you avoid pitfalls along the way.

-At Barrios Virgüez, we provide you with quick, easy access to an experienced military parole-in-place lawyer in Duluth.
-From here, we can teach you about immigration law and the MIL-PIP program.
-We can also help you or a family member navigate the legal process if your military parole-in-place request was denied.
+At Barrios Virgüez Attorneys, we provide you with quick, easy access to an experienced military parole-in-place lawyer in Duluth.
+To learn more, please reach out to us today.
+From here, we can teach you about immigration law and the MIL-PIP program, help you or a family member navigate the legal process if your military parole-in-place request was denied, and more.

-The following military service members and veterans can take advantage of the MIL-PIP program:
+Military service members and veterans who meet the following criteria can take advantage of the MIL-PIP program:

 - An active-duty member of the U.S. armed forces

 - Member of the Selected Reserve of the Ready Reserve

 - Anyone (alive or deceased) who previously served on active duty or in the Selected Reserve of the Ready Reserve and was not dishonorably discharged

 Barrios Virgüez Attorneys is a Duluth law firm with many years of MIL-PIP program experience.
 We can connect you with a military parole-in-place attorney who can answer any questions you have about this program.
 For more information, please get in touch with us today.